DaveFlater/DRD/README.md

 ## Overview

-Dynamic Range Destroyer (DRD) is an audio compression filter that aims to remove big changes in volume from an audio stream.
+Dynamic Range Destroyer (DRD) is an audio compressor plugin that aims to remove changes in volume from an audio stream.
+This effect is also called automatic volume levelling or volume normalization.
 It supports mono, stereo, 6-channel, and 8-channel streams, and it preserves the balance among channels.

 ## Build and install